 Phase Five looks at the alternative spellings for some phonemes.

 Phase Six overlaps with the material within Support for Spelling.
 Word specific spellings e.g. see/sea.
 Spelling of words with prefixes and suffixes, doubling and dropping letters where necessary.
 Also the accurate spelling of words containing unusual GPC’s, e.g. laughs, two.

 Key Stage 2:

 An investigative approach is taken to the teaching of spelling in Key Stage 2, in line with the spelling objectives in the 2014 English curriculum.
 The teaching of spelling is taught in discrete lessons each week as well as in context within lessons or when a specific opportunity arises.
-This is followed by 2 to 3 short practice sessions so that children have the opportunity to embed new spellings.
 This will include the learning of the statutory word lists in the 2014 English curriculum.
 Where necessary, some pupils will consolidate their phonic knowledge and skills from Key Stage 1.